jrockway/jrock.us/production/metrics-server/README.md

-Installed from the digitalocean console.
+Installed from manifests in the README at https://github.com/kubernetes-sigs/metrics-server.